Sweetpotato3/DualGPUOptimizer/README.md

 - **Execution Management**: Controls and monitors model execution on multiple GPUs
 - **GPU Telemetry**: Collects and visualizes detailed GPU performance metrics

+## New: Enhanced Dependency Management System

+DualGPUOptimizer now features a robust dependency management system that:

+- **Gracefully Handles Missing Dependencies**: The application will run even with minimal dependencies, falling back to basic functionality
+- **Auto-Detects Available Modules**: Identifies which optional features can be enabled based on installed packages
+- **Provides Clear Installation Instructions**: Shows exactly what to install to enable specific features
+- **Supports Command-Line Installation**: Run `python -m dualgpuopt --install-deps` to install missing dependencies
+- **Includes Fallback UI**: A minimal UI will run even when optional UI packages are unavailable

+The dependency system categorizes dependencies into:
+- **Required**: Application won't start without these (e.g., tkinter)
+- **Core**: Application works with fallbacks if missing (e.g., pynvml, numpy)
+- **Optional**: Enhanced functionality when available (e.g., ttkbootstrap, torch)

 ## New: Enhanced Error Handling & Recovery System

 DualGPUOptimizer now features a comprehensive error handling and recovery system: